Human remains found along banks of Bull Run

-News Human remains found along banks of Bull Run
+News Updated: Human remains found belong to missing Manassas area man

+Death Investigation *VICTIM IDENTIFIED – Detectives from the Homicide Unit have positively identified the body located on March 27 along the creek bed of Bull Run near the 7500 block of Ben Lomond Park Dr in Manassas (20109).

+The victim was previously reported as missing and endangered on March 26.
+Detectives are currently working in conjunction with the Medical Examiner’s Office to determine the exact cause of death.
+There is no public threat or need for concern from the surrounding community as this incident does not appear to be random and no foul play is suspected at this time.
+The investigation continues.

 Police found human remains along the Bull Run River today.